Fun Family Day Trip Ideas Within Driving Distance from Albany, NY

 If you've been to Lake George before, chances are you've seen the tour boats cruising along the water.
 Take a ride on the Adirondac or the Horicon with Shoreline Cruises.
 They offer several different kinds of tours, which typically set sail in the late morning or afternoon and last between 1 and 2.5 hours, depending on which one you choose.
 Dinner, sunset, or fireworks cruises are also availble in the evenings.

 Lake George visitors can also cruise on one of the Lake George Steamboat Company's iconic steamboats, the Minne Ha Ha, the Mohican, or the Lac du Saint Sacrement.
-In addition to scenic trips around the lake, they also offer family dinner cruises and a pirate-themed excursion kids will love.
+In addition to scenic trips around the lake, they also offer family dinner cruises and other themed events.

 Want to explore the outdoors, regardless of the season?
-Explore the trails, go mountain biking, ride the chairlift, or challenge yourselves at the Aerial Adventure Park at West Mountain in Queensbury.
+Hike the trails, go mountain biking, ride the chairlift, and challenge yourself at the Aerial Adventure Park at West Mountain in Queensbury.
 Their tree top obstacle course has zip lines, a trapeze, a climbing wall, and tons of aerial walkways to traverse.
 If it's winter fun you're looking for, you can enjoy a great day out on the slopes skiing, tubing, and snowboarding at West Mountain Ski Area.
 They also have two restaurants on-site, so there's no reason not to spend the entire day there.

 With so many regions to explore, and a wide variety of activities from which to choose, you can plan a day with something for every member of your family to enjoy without straying far from home.